• Home

 Host key verification failed.

-• The system will prompt "Are you sure you want to continue connecting (yes/no)?".
+• The system will prompt “Are you sure you want to continue connecting (yes/no)?”
 Enter yes and press Enter.

-• After connecting, re-run the command to set up SSH port forwarding.
+• After connecting, rerun the command to set up SSH port forwarding.

-After completion, you can access the PLEX server.
+Once completed, you can access the PLEX server.

-HomeLab Configuration
+HomeLab Environment Configuration

-Hugo Tinkering Record: From 0 to 1
+Hugo Tinkering Log: From 0 to 1